 Our structures for the garden range between easy to build and complex garden trelliage.
+Sure, we started out as deck builders in Burlington, but quickly progressed into the design field.
 Some of our structures for the garden are DIY plans and others are things our local builders will craft and install for you.
 All our structures are tastefully designed and appeal to designers and landscape architects.
 Some of these structures for the garden were created from sketched concepts supplied by others, “commissions” if you will.
 Creating inspired and long-lasting details for concepts by artistically inclined homeowners and professional designers alike are something we do very well.

 Our unique structures for the garden are a blend of tradition and modern techniques to give durability.
 We typically design for 15-20 years in the elements.
 If you follow our stain guide you will extend the life of your structure.
 Staining these structures properly involves much more labor than just slapping them up.
 You will be sanding and staining all the parts on all 6 faces prior to assembling your masterpiece structures.

 Let’s talk about what sets our structures for the garden apart?

 The designer is Lawrence Winterburn, and he has been designing unique woodwork projects for 30 years.
 He is one of the most emulated garden woodwork designers worldwide.
 He is a craftsman that has experience in framing, trim, cabinetry and millwork design as well as building.
 This is not a handyman cranking out pretty things in a backyard out of used pallets.
 Many of these unique outdoor woodwork details have been tested over a period of 30 years.
 We know what works and what does not.

 When it comes to designing structures for the garden, Lawrence knows more than any landscape architect about outdoor wood.
 Our designer knows how to make it last, what is traditional and Avant-garde.
 He knows his proportions well.
 Landscape Architects and Designers often approach us to design beautiful things for their clients.